LakshTrivedi/SCOUT_Interactive_Budget_Tracker/README.md

 - **Python:** The primary programming language used for developing the project.

-- **NumPy:** A fundamental package for scientific computing in Python.
-It provides support for large, multi-dimensional arrays and matrices, along with a collection of mathematical functions to operate on these arrays.

 - **Pandas:** A powerful data manipulation and analysis library for Python.
 It provides data structures like DataFrames, which are ideal for handling structured data, making it easy to read, write, and manipulate datasets.

 - **Matplotlib:** A plotting library for Python that provides a flexible way to create static, animated, and interactive visualizations in Python.
 It is used in this project to visualize income and expenses.